YosefLab/BedOverlapsDB/README.md

 | chr2 | 1000  | 1100  | 0                     | 0                   | Feature_2                  | 7901                             |
 | chr9 | 10000 | 10010 | 0                     | 0                   | NoFeature                  | 0                                |

+* chr,start,end - This is the locus from the original input_bed.
+* OverlapTest_OverlapBP - The number of bp that overlap the input locus from the OverlapTest annotation.
-The OverlapTest_OverlapBP shows the number of bp overlapping the three regions.
-ScoreTest_meanscore shows the mean value for annotation peaks overlapping the three regions.
-Closest_ClosestFeatureTest reports the nearest feature for the first two peaks, and "NoFeature" for the last region, since the annotation had anothing on Chr9.
-The remaining column reports the distance in bp to the feature.
+* ScoreTest_meanscore - The mean value of the value in ScoreTest for the annotation peaks overlapping the input locus.
+* Closest_ClosestFeatureTest - The nearest feature for the first loci, and "NoFeature" for the last region, since the annotation had nothing on Chr9.
+* DistToClosest_ClosestFeatureTest - Thus reports the distance in bp from the input locus to the feature.

 **--out_summary** This reports summary stats and hypothesis tests for each of the bed_overlap operations.
 It reports the following:

-* Annotation - Name of the annotation.
+* Annotation - Name of the annotation
 * Annotation_BP - Size of the annotation in BP
 * Annotation_Peaks - Number of peaks in the annotation
 * EffectiveGenomeSize_BP - EffectiveGenomeSize_BP used for the Annotation's enrichment test